derailed/k9s_site/index.md

   - Handles both Kubernetes standard resources as well as custom resource definitions.

 - Cluster Metrics
-  - Tracks real-time metrics associates with resources such as pods, containers and nodes.
+  - Tracks real-time metrics associated with resources such as pods, containers and nodes.

 - Power Users Welcome!
   - Provides standard cluster management commands such as logs, scaling, port-forwards, restarts...